robinst/taglib-ruby/README.md

 taglib-ruby is work in progress, here are some of the things still left to do (contributors very welcome):

+* Use more SWIG magic to improve GC/destructor interaction
 * Pre-compiled Gem for Windows
 * More coverage of the library besides ID3v2